scala/make-release-notes/hand-written.md

 ## Breaking changes

-### Lambdas and locks
+### Object initialization locks and lambdas

-Our new lambda encoding lifts the lambda body to a method in the enclosing class.
-If your code relies on the old behavior, which spins up a new class for each lambda, you may notice this difference because a lambda invocation will now indirect through the instance of the enclosing class (or in case of an object, its module field).
-When a lock is held on this instance (e.g., during object initialization), deadlocks may occur that did not happen before.
-One example of this [surprised users of ScalaCheck](https://github.com/rickynils/scalacheck/issues/290) -- now [fixed](https://github.com/rickynils/scalacheck/pull/294).
+In Scala 2.11, the body of a lambda is in the `apply` method of the anonymous function class generated at compile time.
+The new lambda encoding in 2.12 lifts the lambda body into a method in the enclosing class.
+An invocation of the lambda will therefore indirect through the enclosing class, which may cause deadlocks that did not happen before.

+For example, the following code

+    import scala.concurrent._
+    import scala.concurrent.duration._
+    import ExecutionContext.Implicits.global
+    object O { Await.result(Future(1), 5.seconds) }

+compiles to (simplified):

+    public final class O$ {
+      public static O$ MODULE$;
+      public static final int $anonfun$new$1() { return 1; }
+      public static { new O$(); }
+      private O$() {
+        MODULE$ = this;
+        Await.result(Future.apply(LambdaMetaFactory(Function0, $anonfun$new$1)), DurationInt(5).seconds);
+      }
+    }

+Accessing `O` for the first time initializes the `O$` class and executes the static initializer (which invokes the instance constructor).
+Class initialization is guarded by an initialization lock ([Chapter 5.5 in the JVM specification](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-5.html#jvms-5.5)).

+The main thread locks class initialization and spawns the Future.
+The Future, executed on a different thread, attempts to execute the static lambda body method `$anonfun$new$1`, which also requires initialization of the class `O$`.
+Because initialization is locked by the main thread, the thread running the future will block.
+In the meantime, the main thread continues to run `Await.result`, which will block until the future completes, causing the deadlock.

+One example of this [surprised the authors of ScalaCheck](https://github.com/rickynils/scalacheck/issues/290) -- now [fixed](https://github.com/rickynils/scalacheck/pull/294).

+### Lambdas capturing outer instances

+Because lambda bodies are emitted as methods in the enclosing class, a lambda can capture the outer instance in cases where this did not happen in 2.11.
+This can affect serialization.

+The Scala compiler analyzes classes and methods to prevent unnecessary outer captures: unused outer parameters are removed from classes ([#4652](https://github.com/scala/scala/pull/4652)), and methods not accessing any instance members are made static ([#5099](https://github.com/scala/scala/pull/5099)).
+One known limitation is that the analysis is local to a class and does not cover subclasses.

+    class C {
+      def f = () => {
+        class A extends Serializable
+        class B extends A
+        serialize(new A)
+      }
+    }

+In this example, the classes `A` and `B` are first lifted into `C`.
+When flattening the classes to the package level, the `A` obtains an outer pointer to capture the `A` instance.
+Because `A` has a subclass `B`, the class-level analysis of `A` cannot conclude that the outer parameter is unused (it might be used in `B`).

+Serializing the `A` instance attempts to serialize the outer field, which causes a `NotSerializableException: C`.

-### SAM types
+### SAM conversion precedes implicits

-Implicit conversion of function types to SAM types won't kick in as often now, since the compiler's own SAM conversion takes priority:
+The [SAM conversion](http://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#sam-conversion) built into the type system takes priority over implicit conversion of function types to SAM types.
+This can change the semantics of existing code relying on implicit conversion to SAM types:

-    trait MySam { def apply(x: Int): String }
+    trait MySam { def i(): Int }
-    implicit def unused(fun: Int => String): MySam =
-      new MySam { def apply(x: Int) = fun(x) }
+    implicit def convert(fun: () => Int): MySam = new MySam { def i() = 1 }
-    // uses SAM conversion, not the `unused` implicit val sammy: MySam = (_: Int).toString
+    val sam1: MySam = () => 2 // Uses SAM conversion, not the implicit
+    sam1.i()                  // Returns 2

-To retain the old behavior, you may compile under `-Xsource:2.11`, or disqualify the type from being a SAM (e.g. by adding a second abstract method).
+To retain the old behavior, you may compile under `-Xsource:2.11`, use an explicit call to the conversion method, or disqualify the type from being a SAM (e.g. by adding a second abstract method).

+Note that SAM conversion only applies to lambda expressions, not to arbitrary expressions with Scala `FunctionN` types:

+    val fun = () => 2     // Type Function0[Int]
+    val sam2: MySam = fun // Uses implicit conversion
+    sam2.i()              // Returns 1

+### SAM conversion in overloading resolution

+In order to improve source compatibility, overloading resolution has been adapted to prefer methods with `Function`-typed arguments over methods with parameters of SAM types.
+The following example is identical in Scala 2.11 and 2.12:

+    scala> object T {
+         |   def m(f: () => Unit) = 0
+         |   def m(r: Runnable) = 1
+         | }

+    scala> val f = () => ()

+    scala> T.m(f)
+    res0: Int = 0

+In Scala 2.11, the first alternative is chosen because it is the only applicable method.
+In Scala 2.12, both methods are applicable, therefore [overloading resolution](http://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#overloading-resolution) needs to pick the most specific alternative.
+The specification for [*compatibility*](http://www.scala-lang.org/files/archive/spec/2.12/03-types.html#compatibility) has been updated to consider SAM conversion, so that the first alternative is more specific.

+Note that SAM conversion in overloading resolution is always considered, also if the argument expression is not a function literals.
+This is unlike SAM conversions of expressions themselves, see the previous section.
+See also the discussion in [scala-dev#158](https://github.com/scala/scala-dev/issues/158).

+While the adjustment to overloading resolution improves compatibility, there can be code that compiles in 2.11, but is ambiguous in 2.12:

+    scala> object T {
+         |   def m(f: () => Unit, o: Object) = 0
+         |   def m(r: Runnable, s: String) = 1
+         | }
+    defined object T

+    scala> T.m(() => (), "")
+    <console>:13: error: ambiguous reference to overloaded definition

 ### Inferred types for `val` (and `lazy val`)